724899020/blog/_build/features/citations.md

-Because `jupyter-book` is built on top of Jekyll, we can use the excellent [jekyll-scholar](https://github.com/inukshuk/jekyll-scholar) book to include citations and a bibliography with your book.
+Because `blog` is built on top of Jekyll, we can use the excellent [jekyll-scholar](https://github.com/inukshuk/jekyll-scholar) book to include citations and a bibliography with your book.